Nazlizamanian/nazlizamanian/README.md

 ### A Computer Engineer from Stockholm, Sweden!
 # 💫 About Me:
-Computer Engineering graduate (2025) & Software Engineer | I enjoy working on mobile platforms especially working with Android & iOS.
-By building front-end & back-end solutions, and exploring testing tools.
+Computer Engineering graduate (Class of 2025) and Software Engineer with a strong interest in mobile development, particularly Android and iOS.
+My experience includes front-end and back-end development, as well as building cross-platform applications with Flutter and Dart.
 If you are aware of any available positions that align with my qualifications, I would greatly appreciate the opportunity to discuss furher along at nazlizamanian@gmail.com

 # 💻 Programming Languages + Tools and Frameworks